 Do I really need to tell you about Lin-Manuel Miranda's historical hip-hop blockbuster?
-Chances are if you have tweens they already know all the lyrics by heart.
+Chances are if you have tweens, they already know all the lyrics by heart and have watched the stage capture of the original cast on Disney+ countless times.
 Yes, it's long (almost three hours), and yes, it deals with some pretty dense subject matter (the American Revolution and the birth of our nation), and yes, there is some profanity.
-But if you can manage to snag seats, it's an exhilarating and educational experience for ages 10 and up.
-Even though Miranda and the rest of the original cast left years ago, this is still one of the toughest tickets in town.
-Lots of theater sites have published Hamilton ticket tips but honestly, the best way to get them is to enter the $10 digital lottery daily (hey, you never know!), mortgage your house to buy seriously marked up resale tickets on Ticketmaster, or sign up for the show's email list to find out when a new block of tickets goes on sale.
-If you act quickly, you may be able to get seats at the regular face value.
+But it's an exhilarating and educational experience for ages 10 and up.
+Even though Miranda and the rest of the original cast left years ago, this is still a tough (and expensive!) ticket.
+Lots of theater sites have published Hamilton ticket tips, but honestly, the best way to get them is to enter the $10 digital lottery (hey, you never know!) or sign up for the show's email list to find out when a new block of tickets goes on sale.
 Bonus: You can enhance your Hamilton experience by visiting these five NYC sites related to Alexander Hamilton's legacy.

 How to Save Money on Broadway Tickets

 There are many sites that list discount codes for select Broadway shows year-round, which can be used to purchase seats online or over the phone.
 If possible, print out the offer and bring it to the box office to avoid service fees.
-Popular sites include Goldstar, BroadwayBox, TheaterMania, and Playbill.
-If you go to NYC theater regularly, it's worth finding out if you're eligible to join TDF, which offers deeply discounted tickets to shows on Broadway and off.
+Popular sites include BroadwayBox, TheaterMania, and Playbill.
+If you go to NYC theater regularly, it's worth finding out if you're eligible to join TDF (hint: all kids qualify!), which offers deeply discounted tickets to shows on Broadway and beyond.

-For last-minute deals, wait at one of NYC's TKTS by TDF Discount Booths to buy same-day theater tickets at up to 50 percent off.
-Or try the app TodayTix, which offers discounted as well as full-price seats, and handles the online lotteries for some Broadway shows.
+For last-minute deals, wait at one of NYC's TKTS by TDF Discount Booths to buy same-day theater tickets up to 50 percent off.
+Or try the app TodayTix, which offers discounted and full-price seats, and handles the online lotteries for many Broadway shows.
 Playbill also has a comprehensive rush, lottery, standing-room-only (SRO), and student ticket list that's frequently updated.
-Most lotteries are done online so you don't even have to leave the house to enter.
+Most lotteries are done online, so you don't even have to leave the house to enter.

-You can snag two-for-one tickets to a host of Broadway shows thanks to this biannual deal, which (despite its name) typically takes place for three weeks in January/February and September/October.
-Many shows sell out within minutes so you need to log on right at 10:30am the first day tickets go on sale.
-Seating restrictions and black-out dates apply.
+Broadway Week: You can snag two-for-one tickets to a host of Broadway shows thanks to this biannual deal, which (despite its name) typically takes place for three weeks in January/February and September.
+Many shows sell out within minutes, so you need to log on the first day right when tickets go on sale.
+Seating restrictions and blackout dates apply.
 To avoid additional fees, go directly to the box office if possible.
 To find out when Broadway Week tickets go on sale, sign up at the official website.

-Another two-for-one Broadway ticket deal, but this one's specifically for families.
+Kids' Night on Broadway: Another two-for-one Broadway ticket deal, this one is specifically for families.
 Buy one full-price adult ticket to a kid-friendly show and snag a FREE child's seat (ages 6-18).
-Kids' Night on Broadway typically takes place on a weeknight in February, with tickets going on sale in December.
+In 2023, Kids' Night on Broadway is taking place on Tuesday, March 21.
 Sign up for the Broadway Fan Club to get on the info list.

 This article is updated regularly.